-- · Must have the following level: Undergraduate - Must not be enrolled in the following class: Freshman
+- · Must have the following level: Undergraduate - · Must not be enrolled in the following class: Freshman - May not be repeated for credit

 BLK360.
 Politics of the U.S.A. and the Black Community.
 3 Credits.

 The relationship of the community to the broader politics of America viewed in historical perspective.
 Also includes an examination of contemporary techniques for social, political, and economic change in the Black American community.